-4.4.2 Nonradon Radionuclide Air Concentrations and Intakes, 1989 to 2012
+4.4.2 NONRADON RADIONUCLIDE AIR CONCENTRATIONS AND INTAKES, 1989 TO 2012

-Starting in 1989, annual environmental reports to DOE reported estimates of the amount of radioactive airborne material that was released from the site.
-FMPC used those amounts to estimate how much radiation exposure to which workers, nearby residents, and the population in general might have received as the result of radioactive airborne emissions from the facilities at FMPC.
-The annual airborne uranium concentrations from the onsite and perimeter air monitoring stations were used with the model in ORAUT-PROC-0031, Site Profile and Technical Basis Document Development (ORAUT 2012b), to determine the onsite air concentrations and intakes for environmental dose to workers for 1989 to 2012.
+Starting in 1989, the operational and effluent data needed to calculate environmental intake rates in each Exposure Area were no longer available.
+Instead air sample data at fence line and on-site locations published in the annual environmental reports were used as input to the intake rate calculations.
+Citations to the individual annual reports are organized by year in the reference section of this document.
+When full data sets were published, the maximum air sample result for each sample location was tabulated and the median of each of these maximum values was assumed as the concentration for that year.
+When full data sets were not available, the maximum published value was assumed.
+No ambient offsite background air concentration was subtracted.
+The annual airborne uranium concentrations from the onsite and perimeter AMSs were used with the model in ORAUT-PROC-0031, Site Profile and Technical Basis Document Development (ORAUT 2012), to determine the onsite air concentrations and intakes for environmental dose to workers for 1989 to 2012.
+Recycled uranium contaminant levels shown in Table 4-14 were also applied.
 The date range for this section suggests that the period of time of analyses of data occurred through 2012.
 The empirical uranium air sampling data from the environmental reports only extend through 2009 because DOE ended the collection programs because the data from previous years indicated levels had reached de minimis levels.
 For years after 2008 (for uranium) and 2009 (for radon) when no air monitoring occurred, the data from the last year that monitoring occurred were used to extend the intakes to 2012.